 On July 22, 2014, the Company entered into a 90-day term loan facility in an aggregate principal amount of \$2.0 billion with Credit Suisse AG, as Administrative Agent, and each lender from time to time party thereto (the Term Loan Agreement) to finance the Acquisition.
 The outstanding balance due under the Term Loan Agreement was repaid on August 29, 2014.
 Loans under the Term Loan Agreement bore interest at the Eurodollar Rate (as defined in the Term Loan Agreement) plus 1.00% (1.16% as of August 2, 2014).
-Payments of the principal amounts of revolving loans under the Term Loan Agreement were due no later than October 20, 2014 and did not require interim amortization.
 Expenses incurred related to the debt were amortized over the 90-day term.
-The Term Loan Agreement contained customary representations and warranties and affirmative and negative covenants, including, among others, limitations on liens, indebtedness of subsidiaries, mergers and other fundamental changes, sales and other dispositions of property or assets and transactions with affiliates.
-The Term Loan Agreement contained a consolidated leverage ratio covenant of total consolidated funded debt to consolidated earnings before interest, taxes, depreciation, and amortization (EBITDA) of not greater than 3.0 to 1.0.